Building Community Ambassadors

 We are committed to supporting social organizations through access to our firm’s resources and convening power to meet the challenges that stand between societies and more stable, prosperous, and inclusive communities—both because it is our responsibility and because it is in the interests of our clients and employees.
 We offer a grant application program that is based on carefully defined criteria.
 These programs convene partnerships to co-create methodologies and apply our firm’s management expertise to shape powerful approaches.

 We provide expertise and support to a wide range of philanthropic, civic, and cultural organizations that work on these issues and have partnered closely with nongovernmental organizations at both a global and local level through diverse charitable activities.
 Three programs—Democratic Practice, Peacebuilding, and Sustainable Development—are fields of work that are issues of enduring global concern.
 These thematic programs identify places where breakthroughs are needed or opportunities to contribute to global progress are particularly compelling.
-They typically maintain a focus on the United States along with work internationally to strengthen the vitality of democracy, secure just and durable peace, and advance solutions to climate change.
 Two pivotal place programs— China and the Western Balkans—pursue program goals in our fields of interest as appropriate to these specific contexts.
 They aim to build local capacity and generate lessons and innovations of significance to their immediate regions and beyond.